 A risk register is maintained at the College which is reviewed at least annually by the Audit Committee and the Corporation, and more frequently where necessary.

 The risk register identifies the key risks, the likelihood of those risks occurring, their potential impact on the College and the actions being taken to reduce and mitigate the risks.
 Risks are prioritised using a consistent scoring system.

-Outlined below is a summary of the principal risk factors that affect the College.
+Outlined below is a summary of the principal risk factors that affected the College during 2020/21.